 My name is Mark McCoy.
 I am no one special; I am just a man.
 I published this site for me and me alone.
 I do not know you.
 There was a time when I did not know myself.
 I have taken steps to remedy that deficiency.
 If you should find anything of value in my writings, then you are welcome to it.
 As I said, this site is for me.
 It is a catharsis.
 With these words I chronicle the healing and growing process which hopefully leads me to a place of peace and comfort before I leave this world.
 I am thankful for having time to begin this journey, or even to realize I must embark upon it.
 It is sad to think that some lives are spent with their minds bound in conforming to the will of others.

 I took some time for a self-assessment; looking at the things I professed or accepted as knowledge.
 I examined the corresponding actions and who then benefited from my actions.
 The frightening, and likewise enlightening, result of that assessment evinced a Mark McCoy in possession of a mind polluted with contrivances, platitudes, rhetoric, conformity, and fear.
 Little of what I actually contributed to having experienced the world was present and drawn upon in making decisions about myself.
-As an exercise, I began to refute and deny these presumptions, beginning with insignificant ones and applying this methodology to greater ones, even to the point of denying myself and God, or my Creator.
+As an exercise, I began to refute and deny these presumptions, beginning with insignificant ones and applying this methodology to greater ones, even to the point of denying myself and God, or a Creator.
 When all was said and done, I was left surrounded with the rubble of prior beliefs at my feet.
 I could feel the assault on my senses from the outside world as I took what was formerly familiar experiences and information, and examined them down to the corpuscular or quantum level.
 What, exactly, am I doing here?
 I did not cease to exist or fall ill.
 My heart still beat and my lungs filled with air.
 Joy and sorrow manifested in physical responses which could be invoked with mere thought.
 I persist in spite of all which demanded my obedience to persist.
 What liberation!

 My goal in life is to come to know the truth.
 Some may argue the truth is subjective.
 It is the conclusion we reach after having experienced something through our senses and examined through our reason and experience.
 Our experiences are unique and relevant to our individual understanding.
 Two people experiencing the same thing may later recite a meaning of truth gleaned from that experience.
 That does not make one or the other wrong, because to claim such would be to invalidate an individual’s authority to reason for themselves.
 We are presented with what some claim to be the truth, and we are free to either accept it or examine it further for our own purposes.
 Nothing compels an individual to believe what they are told.
 I have come to realize that what was previously called truth, as promoted by those benefiting from those allegations, is not a truth as I have come to know.
 Where the truth of an individual conflicts with an alleged truth promulgated by a presumed authority, I believe the truth of the individual must prevail.
 It is by that truth that they act and are therefore accountable for.
 To live by the truth of others does not absolve us of the consequences of our actions, even if the truth is in-fact a lie, but that we have surrendered our will to live, suffer, and die by our own dictates and instead opt to do so at the direction of others.
 I choose to benefit or suffer by my own dictates, for whatever ensues, belongs exclusively to me.
 There is nothing worse than living under the commands of others.